Priebus latest high-profile departure from Trump admin

 How's the hiring going?

-As top officials role out of the White House in a seemingly continuous stream, other positions are still running dry.
+As top officials roll out of the White House in a seemingly continuous stream, other positions are still running dry.

 As of Friday, Trump had 51 presidential appointees confirmed and another 255 nominated.
 At their respective points in the presidency, Barack Obama could tout a total of 228 confirmed appointees and 394 nominations, and George W. Bush had confirmed 208 appointees with 305 nominations.